PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

    :header: "Command", "Description"
    :widths: 5, 20

-   ``$set-active-trades-channel #channel``, "Publishes all trades in this channel and deletes non-trade messages."
+   ``$create-active-trades-channel #channel``, "Creates a new channel and publishes all future active trades there."
    ``$enable-trade-lobby #channel``, "Enables trade commands in a channel."
    ``$disable-trade-lobby #channel``, "Disables trade commands in a channel."
 ```